bakhtiari-dev/bakhtiari-dev/README.md

 - 👋 Hi, I’m Mohammad Reza Bakhtiari
-- 👀 I’m interested in Software Engineering, Linux, Open Source And DevOps.
+- 👀 I’m interested in Software Engineering, Linux And Open Source.

 <!---
 bakhtiari-dev/bakhtiari-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.